e-sites/Natrium/README.md

 Key          | Type        | Description
 ------------ | ----------- | --------
-environments | Array       | Which environments does your project support infoplist    | Dictionary* | Keys of the Info.plist to be changed per environment / configuration xcconfig     | Dictionary* | Build settings per environment / configuration variables    | Dictionary* | Custom variables per environment / configuration (written in Config.swift) files		   | Dictionary* | Overwrite a specific file per environment / configuration.
+environments | Array       | Which environments does your project support infoplist    | Dictionary* | Keys of the Info.plist to be changed per environment / configuration.
+Instead of the `infoplist` directive, you can also use a relative path to the .plist file location. xcconfig     | Dictionary* | Build settings per environment / configuration variables    | Dictionary* | Custom variables per environment / configuration (written in Config.swift) files		   | Dictionary* | Overwrite a specific file per environment / configuration.
 Relative to path the project directory.